Correction to Hawking radiation in non-singular gravitational collapse: Conclusions and discussion

 Second, given the potential contribution from the inner horizon in the pair-creation probability \eqref{eq:prob-emission}, it is natural to ask whether such a contribution also exists in other types spacetimes that possess an inner horizon.
 Examples of spacetimes with inner horizons include Hayward \cite{Hayward:2005gi}, Bardeen \cite{bardeen-68}, Dymnikova \cite{Dymnikova:1992ux}, Reissner-Nordstrom, Kerr, and many examples of quantum-corrected Schwarzschild black holes (e.g., \cite{Bonanno:2000ep, Kelly:2020uwj}).
 The calculation performed in Sec.~\ref{sec:rad-tunneling-methods} can, in principle, be performed for all these spacetimes, resulting in a similar contribution from the inner horizon.
 Indeed, there exist explicit calculations of radiation from an inner horizon of renormalization-group improved Schwarzschild black holes \cite{Torres:2013cda, Torres:2013cya}, based on tunneling methods, and also from the inner horizon of a Reissner-Nordstrom or Kerr-Newman black hole, based on solving the Klein-Gordon equation near the inner horizon \cite{Peltola:2005xu, WU2005251}.
 One would expect similar results for the other cases.
 Thus, it is not altogether surprising that we find an inner-horizon contribution in our calculations.
 However, it is worth emphasizing that there is a difference between the physical origin of our contribution \eqref{eq:prob-emission} and that in Refs.~\cite{Peltola:2005xu, WU2005251,Torres:2013cda, Torres:2013cya}.
 In the latter case, the radiation originates from either analytically continuing the solutions to the Klein-Gordon equation across the inner horizon or from a tunneling mechanism near the inner horizon.
 As such, this means that there is pair-creation near the inner horizon separate from that near the outer horizon.
 In contrast, the origin of radiation in our calculation is the intersection of the pair-creation path with the inner horizon.
 There is only one pair-creation event considered in our calculation, namely that which occurs near the outer horizon; it is only that the probability of this event's occurring depends on the fate of the created antiparticle, which may cross the inner horizon, as we saw above.

 Third, in certain LQG-inspired non-singular collapse scenarios based on a dust-gravity system, the shells of matter inevitably collide one another after the matter bounces \cite{Fazzini:2023ova}.
 The mass function $M(t,r)$ becomes discontinuous at such points since $\lim_{r\to S^+}M > \lim_{r\to S^-}$, where $r=S(t)$ denotes the location of the shell-crossing.
 Dynamics beyond a shell crossing have to be found out by integrating the equations of motion.
 This determines how the discontinuity in the mass function at the shell crossing evolves in time -- such traveling discontinuities are called shock waves.
 There is, in general, an infinity of ways of integrating the equations of motion to find the evolution of the shock wave \cite{Fazzini:2025hsf}.
-This is encapsulated in the so-called Rankine-Hugoniot jump condition for the speed of the shock wave,
+This is encapsulated in the so-called Rankine-Hugoniot (RH) jump condition for the speed of the shock wave, an instance of which we saw in Section~\ref{sec:bh-dynamics}.

-where $M^{\pm}=\lim_{r\to S^{\pm}}M$ and $f,g$ are some functions of $r$ and $M$ whose precise form depends on the particular way that the equations of motion are integrated.
 In our description of the pair-creation process, we have ignored the possibility of shell crossings.
 It is worth inquiring about the implications of dropping this assumption.
 We offer some remarks to that end.